 Over the last 15 years I have implemented risk management in hundreds of organisations across Europe, Australia and Middle East.
 Here is a step by step guide how I actually did it.
-May not work every time and some decision makers will ignore risks no matter what we do, but it did win the Best ERM implementation award in 2014 :)))
+May not work every time and some decision makers will ignore risks no matter what we do, but it did win the Best ERM implementation awards in Europe and US in 2021 and 2014 :)))

 A. Despite the fact that risk management is a decision making tool, you should probably get Risk Management 1 sorted first, to keep the auditors, rating agencies and regulators at bay.
 It’s RM1, so keep it as simple and as quick as possible, this is less than 10% of the overall effort.

 Auditors love asking for policies and procedures, so give them what they want and make it pretty

 A1.
 Develop a short risk management policy structured around ISO31000 principles – this one is very easy, just follow the steps below:

 - build a policy around the principles, keep it short.
 I think I have an example on my download page.